-The real secret to keeping your edge is to prevent your imagination from stagnating in the first place.
+The real secret to keeping your edge and overcome creative burnout is to prevent your imagination from stagnating in the first place.
 Try one or more of the following:

 - Keep a journal.
 Write three pages every morning.
 Doesn’t matter what.
 And carry it with you during the day, just in case.